rivalrockets/rivalrockets.github.com/_posts/2008-08-19-seans-summer-2008-build-manticore.md

 ![](/content/2008/08/2719054158_a162ffa8ee.jpg)

-Donated parts mixed in with new parts—all freshly installed, ready for first power-on test.
+Donated parts mixed in with new parts---all freshly installed, ready for first power-on test.

 ![](/content/2008/08/2719055796_7699a59176.jpg)